Origin of malapropafter Mrs. Malaprop, a character in Sheridan's play The Rivals, who makes ludicrous blunders in her use of words

-Origin of malapropAfter Mrs. Malaprop , a character in The Rivals, a play by Richard Brinsley Sheridan, from malapropos.Word History: “She's as headstrong as an allegory on the banks of the Nile” and “He is the very pineapple of politeness” are two of the absurd pronouncements from Mrs. Malaprop that explain why her name became synonymous with ludicrous misuse of language.
-A character in Richard Brinsley Sheridan's play The Rivals (1775), Mrs. Malaprop consistently uses language malapropos, that is, inappropriately.
-The word malapropos comes from the French phrase mal à propos, made up of mal, “badly,” à, “to,” and propos, “purpose, subject,” and means “inappropriate.”
-The Rivals was a popular play, and Mrs. Malaprop became enshrined in a common noun, first in the form malaprop and later in malapropism, which is first recorded in 1849.
-Perhaps that is what Mrs. Malaprop feared when she said, “If I reprehend any thing in this world, it is the use of my oracular tongue, and a nice derangement of epitaphs!”
+Origin of malapropAfter Mrs. Malaprop , a character in The Rivals, a play by Richard Brinsley Sheridan from malapropos Word History: “She's as headstrong as an allegory on the banks of the Nile” and “He is the very pineapple of politeness” are two of the absurd pronouncements from Mrs. Malaprop that made her name synonymous with ludicrous misuse of language.
+A character in Richard Brinsley Sheridan's play The Rivals (1775), Mrs. Malaprop habitually uses words that are malapropos—that is, inappropriate, as in allegory for alligator and pineapple for pinnacle.
+She makes some of her most outrageous blunders while boasting of her eloquence: “If I reprehend any thing in this world, it is the use of my oracular tongue, and a nice derangement of epitaphs!”
 For such memorable abuses of the language, Mrs. Malaprop has been enshrined in the words malaprop and malapropism.